 While most of the iconic part of the complex will remain some of the TVC is to be met with the bulldozers including the Drama Block, Restaurant Block, Multi Storey Car Park and East Tower.
 These are to be replaced with a mix of residential buildings and townhouses.

-[Written by Mike Watkins, information: The Tales of Television Centre/BBC/BFI, BBC Television Centre, 1960-2010: Celebrating 50 years/BBC Books, Stanhope: The Future of TVC]
+[Information: The Tales of Television Centre/BBC/BFI, BBC Television Centre, 1960-2010: Celebrating 50 years/BBC Books, Stanhope: The Future of TVC]